pharmbio/pharmbio-web/content/people/david.md

 linkedin = "david-holmberg-4a5814187"
 url_mendeley = ""
 url_researchgate = ""
 long_bio = "I am deeply fascinated by Artificial Intelligence-technology, and its applications within bioinformatics.
 I also have a long-standing history of messing with software, including being a self-taught Java-programmer at 12.
 Because of this, I have chosen to pursue a PhD at Uppsala University in Artificial Intelligence for *Analysis and Profiling of Morphological Features in High-Throughput Cell Images*.
-I am a graduate of Lund University with a Master of Science in Engineering Nanoscience, specializing in Bioinformatic Software Development and Biomedical Technology, and I have worked as a image analyst and electron microscope operator at Sol Voltaics.
-I started my PhD-project in May 2021." research_interests = ["Machine Learning", "Deep Learning","Digital Image Recognition", "Accelerator-based Deep Learning"]
+I am a graduate of Lund University with a Master of Science in Engineering Nanoscience, specializing in Bioinformatic Software Development and Biomedical Technology." research_interests = ["Machine Learning", "Deep Learning","Automated Image Analysis", "Computer Vision", "Time-Series/Video Analysis"]
 +++